 The legal requirements are Regulation (EC) No. 1069/2009 of the European Parliament and of the Council laying down health rules as regards animal by-products and derived products not intended for human consumption and the Implementing Regulation (EC) No 142/2011 of the European Parliament and of the Council laying down health rules as regards animal by-products and derived products not intended for human consumption, as well as in German national law the Animal By-Products Disposal Act ("Tierisches Nebenprodukte-Beseitigungsgesetz") and the Animal By-Products Disposal Ordinance ("Tierische Nebenprodukte-Beseitigungsverordnung").
-Other legal provisions and international agreements, in particular the Nagoya Protocol (see https://www.nagoyaprotocol-hub.de) and the Washington Convention on International Trade in Endangered Species of Wild Fauna and Flora (see https://www.wisia.de/ and https://www.wisia.de/ and https://www.wisia.de/ and https://www.bfn.de/themen/cites.html), which are important for biological sample material, remain unaffected; it is the responsibility of the scientists handling the material to comply with these regulations.
+Other legal provisions and international agreements, in particular the Nagoya Protocol, the Washington Convention on International Trade in Endangered Species of Wild Fauna and Flora, and the Regulation (EU) on invasive alien species, which are important for biological sample material, remain unaffected; it is the responsibility of the scientists handling the material to comply with these regulations.